HPC2N - Support - Software/applications

 External info:

-MOLDEN MOLDEN is a pre- and post processing program of molecular and electronic structure.
+Molden MOLDEN is a pre- and post processing program of molecular and electronic structure.

 External info: